What are the driving stopping distances UK

 • Motorways – 70mph

-Sometimes even driving at the speed limit will be too fast.
+Sometimes, even driving at the speed limit can be too fast.

-Weather conditions such as fog and rain can have a major effect on both your visibility, as well as the contact of your car tyres on the road.
+Weather conditions such as fog and rain can significantly affect both your visibility and the contact of your car tyres on the road.

 Speed kills

-The faster you drive, the greater your stopping distance, and the worse the injuries will be in the event of a crash.
+The faster you drive, the greater your stopping distance, and the worse the injuries will be in a crash.
 Government research shows:

 • 7 out of 10 drivers regularly break the speed limit.